fac-15/weatherTunes/README.md

 - Song as a response from the music api to the html.
 - Display/ play song.

-### Streatch Goals
+### Stretch Goals
 - Ability to play/pause youtube video (music source).

 ### User Stories
 - User views app
 - User types in city
 - User presses enter
 - User is given predicted weather
 - User can hear a song that is linked to the weather